Pros & Cons of Using a Tanning Bed

 Sunburn

-People with fair skin are likely to burn in a tanning bed, according to the FDA.
+People with fair skin are likely to burn in a tanning bed.
 Also, some people with sensitive skin may have an allergic reaction to the UV radiation and will experience a red, itchy rash.
-Those with darker skin also can burn and experience skin damage, states the WHO.
+Those with darker skin also can burn and experience skin damage.

 Health Benefits

-There is a possibility that the use of tanning beds can increase your vitamin D level, according to Women to Women.
-The WHO, however, states that normal exposure to the sun as well as consuming vitamin D through the diet is preferable.
-According to the WHO, some people may benefit from the radiation from tanning beds.
+There is a possibility that the use of tanning beds can increase your vitamin D level.
+However, normal exposure to the sun as well as consuming vitamin D through the diet is preferable.
+Some people may benefit from the radiation from tanning beds.
 Those with dermatitis and psoriasis may find relief with medically supervised treatment with UV rays.
-The organization does not recommend self-treatment at a commercial tanning bed, however.
+Self-treatment at a commercial tanning bed, however, is not recommended.